DE3P14/Dee_Transport_clouddevops/README.md

-For backend I have used Postgresql as a DBMS.
+For backend I have used Postgresql as a DBMS which has been Integrated using RDS .